Particular/docs.particular.net/nservicebus/testing/index_content_testing_[6,).partial.md

 snippet: BehaviorTest

-Testable representations is provided for all pipeline behaviour contexts, see [the pipeline documentation](/nservicebus/pipeline/) for further details.
+Testable representations are provided for all pipeline behaviour contexts, see [the pipeline documentation](/nservicebus/pipeline/) for further details.